HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image131.png)

-**Note:** The client throughput is the operations (SELECT, INSERT, UPDATE, DELETE, OTHER) sent by front-end application to compute node
+The client throughput is the operations (SELECT, INSERT, UPDATE, DELETE, OTHER) sent by front-end application to compute node

 - Display the client throughput data of all compute nodes in the cluster today, which is counted according to the natural day.
 - The page refreshing rate is 1 minute.
 - The client throughput today is cleared at 0 a.m. every day, and displayed as 0 if no operations are performed on that day.
-- Click on the graph to link to the "Compute Node Throughput" report details page.
+- Click on the graph to link to the "[Compute Node Throughput](#compute-node-throughput)" report details page.

 #### Back-end throughput today

 ![](assets/hotdb-management/image132.png)

-**Note:** The back-end throughput is the operations (SELECT, INSERT, UPDATE, DELETE, OTHER) sent by compute node to the underlying data node.
+The back-end throughput is the operations (SELECT, INSERT, UPDATE, DELETE, OTHER) sent by compute node to the underlying data node.

 - Display the back-end throughput data of all compute nodes in the cluster today, which is counted according to the natural day.
 - The page refreshing rate is 1 minute.
 - The client throughput today is cleared at 0 a.m. every day, and displayed as 0 if no operations are performed on that day.
-- Click on the graph to link to the "Compute Node Throughput" report details page.
+- Click on the graph to link to the "[Compute Node Throughput](#compute-node-throughput)" report details page.

 #### New data amount today

 ![](assets/hotdb-management/image133.png)

-**Note:** The new data amount today is a description of the change of business data volume in the cluster from 0 a.m. today to the current time.
+The new data amount today is a description of the change of business data volume in the cluster from 0 a.m. today to the current time.
 If it is negative, it means that the data amount is less than that at 0 a.m.

 - Page data is updated once every hour.
 - The data is cleared at 0 a.m. every day.
 - Calculation formula: The sum of data amount of all tables in the data source of the cluster minus the data amount recorded before 0 a.m. today.
-- Click on the graph to link to the "Cluster Data Amount" report details page.
+- Click on the graph to link to the "[Cluster Data Amount](#cluster-data-amount)" report details page.

 #### Total data amount

 ![](assets/hotdb-management/image134.png)

-**Note:** Display the current total data amount of all data nodes in the cluster, that is, the sum of data amounts of all tables in the normal data source.
+Display the current total data amount of all data nodes in the cluster, that is, the sum of data amounts of all tables in the normal data source.

 - Page data is updated once every hour.
 - Only the data amount of master data source in the current data node is obtained.
-- Click on the graph to link to the "Cluster Data Amount" report details page.
+- Click on the graph to link to the "[Cluster Data Amount](#cluster-data-amount)" report details page.

 ### Sharding grade

 ![](assets/hotdb-management/image135.png)

-**Note:** It uses grading to reflect the sharing advantages and disadvantages of the sharding table in the cluster.
+It uses grading to reflect the sharing advantages and disadvantages of the sharding table in the cluster.
 When the compute node starts for less than 24 hours, the grade cannot be calculated and the page is not displayed.
-Click on the title to jump to the "Sharding Grade" details screen.
+Click on the title to jump to the "[Sharding Grade](#sharding-grade)" details screen.
 The grade trend graph displays the changes of the recent sharding rationality grade, which can be viewed by day and by hour.

 ### TOP 10 table today

 ![](assets/hotdb-management/image136.png)

-**Note:** Display the top 10 business tables with the largest change in daily data amount and the highest throughput in the cluster.
+Display the top 10 business tables with the largest change in daily data amount and the highest throughput in the cluster.

 - TOP 10 data amount change is ranked by the absolute value of table data added or reduced.
 - The data amount of the global table is the average of data amounts of the master data source under each data node.
 - The data amount of the sharding table is the sum of data amounts of the master data source under all data nodes.

-- Click on the "TOP 10 Table Throughput Today" area to link to the "Compute Node Throughput" report details page; and click on the "TOP 10 Data Amount Table Today" area to link to the "Cluster Data Amount" report details page.
+- Click on the "TOP 10 Table Throughput Today" area to link to the "[Compute Node Throughput](#compute-node-throughput)" report details page; and click on the "TOP 10 Data Amount Table Today" area to link to the "[Cluster Data Amount](#cluster-data-amount)" report details page.

 ### Throughput rate

 ![](assets/hotdb-management/image137.png)

-**Note:** Display the operation frequency of the real-time front-end (sent by front-end application to compute node) and back-end (sent by compute node to data node) SELECT, INSERT, UPDATE and DELETE in times/s.
+Display the operation frequency of the real-time front-end (sent by front-end application to compute node) and back-end (sent by compute node to data node) SELECT, INSERT, UPDATE and DELETE in times/s.

 - Page data refreshing frequency is 3 seconds.
 - Calculation method: The operation frequency per second is obtained by dividing the operation increment in the fixed time by the interval time.
 - Multi-node mode cluster operation increment is the sum of all compute nodes in the cluster.

-- Click on the "Front-End Throughput Rate" area to link to the "Compute Node Throughput" report details page; and click on the "Back-End Throughput Rate" area to link to the "Data Node Throughput" report details page.
+- Click on the "Front-End Throughput Rate" area to link to the "[Compute Node Throughput](#compute-node-throughput)" report details page; and click on the "Back-End Throughput Rate" area to link to the "[Data Node Throughput](#data-node-throughput)" report details page.

 ### Cluster overview